benjaminheng/knowledge-base/content/building-a-bike.md

 ### Freehub

 Shimano hubs are generally regarded as somewhat silent hubs compared to other brands.
 For a truely silent hub, consider Onyx hubs.

+- Shimano Deore T610 (8/9/10/11 speed)
 - Shimano 105 FH-R7000
   [store](https://bike.shimano.com/en-EU/product/component/shimano105-r7000/FH-R7000.html),
   [sound](https://www.youtube.com/watch?v=nZGvVKlFOoU) -- Seems reasonably, not too obnoxiously loud
-- Onyx -- Very silent hubs
+- Onyx hubs are silent.
+Do they still make rim brake compatible hubs with 10x130mm/135mm spacing?
+Might need to email them to find out.
+Looks like the only product that matches those specs has been discontinued.

 ### Groupsets